IOTechSystems/support-alarms-docs/docs/api/graphql/router-schema.md

 <td valign="top"><a href="#string">String</a>!</td>
 <td>

-schedule string (in iCalender format) to define the time window when the alarm route is enabled
+Schedule string (in iCalender format) to define the time window when the alarm route is enabled

 </td>
 </tr>